prajjwalkumar17/Niyam/docs/local_setup.md

 2. Open the dashboard.
 3. Sign in as admin.
 4. Submit a low-risk command like `ls public`.
+5. Confirm the submit modal shows live server-side policy simulation.
-5. Go to `Rules` and create or enable a rule of type `execution_mode`.
+6. Go to `Rules` and install or preview a built-in pack such as `gh`.
+7. Create or enable an `execution_mode` rule.
-6. Re-submit a matching command and confirm it resolves to `WRAPPER`.
+8. Re-submit a matching command and confirm it resolves to `WRAPPER`.

 ## Local API Workflow